dongyuanjushi/dongyuanjushi/README.md

 ### Hi there 👋
 🔭 I’m a CS PhD student at Rutgers
-🌱 I’m interested in language agent, LLM-served system.
+🌱 I’m interested in LLM agents and agentic system.
 And I am actively contributing on open-sourced projects related to these fields

 ![](https://komarev.com/ghpvc/?username=dongyuanjushi)
 <!--